 In most cases, the website visitors completely forget about your brand.
 So what can you do to keep in touch with them and remind them of your brand until they are ready to make a purchase?
 Take advantage of Facebook retargeting ads.

 Through retargeting, you can bring back website visitors who didn’t purchase anything on their first visit.
 With more than 2 billion users and accurate audience targeting, Facebook is the ideal platform for it.

-While many brands are using retargeting ads, only a few of them are able to use it to its full potential.
+While many brands are using retargeting ads, only a few of them can use it to its full potential.
 In this article, we will be discussing everything you need to know to create successful Facebook retargeting ads that drive conversions.

-Retargeting means following your leads around the web and luring them with offers so that they can come back to your website or mobile app to make a purchase.
+Retargeting means following your leads around the web and luring them with offers so that they can come back to your website or mobile app with app install ads to make a purchase.